Satsuoni/widevine-l3-guesser/README.md

 - Some parts of code are copied from RFC documents, wikipedia, etc. *shrug*
 - Tldr: The result seems to work, but relies on code lifting into wasm module and lots of brute-forcing, resulting in about 15-minute wait for a single RSA decryption.
 - I am too lazy to improve on this.
+- Bignum arithmetics was taken from [CryptoPP](https://github.com/weidai11/cryptopp) library.
+I found it the easiest library to work with and easiest to compile into wasm as well.

 ## Introduction